 Let the dough rest for some 30 minutes such that it can extend a bit.
 Meanwhile turn to making the chickpea curry.

-- After the dough has rested for at half an hour, take bits of the dough the size of a bit larger than a golf ball.
+- After the dough has rested for at least half an hour, take bits of the dough the size of a bit larger than a golf ball.
 Make round and flat the size of your hand palm and about ½ centimeter (⅕ inch) thick.
 Make as many as you can get out of the dough – this should be around 8.

 - In a frying pan heat up ½ cup (120 ml) of vegetable oil (or about 1 centimeter (a bit less than ½ inch) deep covered).
 When the oil is hot, add the Doubles and fry them for a few minutes until they start to turn golden.
 Flip them over carefully in between with a slotted spoon.